KayleeBeyene/hledger-youtube-business/README.md

 ## Canadian Tax Tips for YouTubers (NOT FINANCIAL ADVICE - SPEAK TO YOUR ACCOUNTANT FIRST)

+> **⚠️ NOT FINANCIAL ADVICE.
+SPEAK TO YOUR ACCOUNTANT FIRST.**
+> These are general tips only.
+Tax laws change, and your situation may be different.
+Always consult a professional.

 This template includes detailed tax notes in `accounting/main.journal`, but here are the highlights:

 ### What You Can Deduct